janedoe941/cafealpha/_posts/2025-01-15-tech-sector.md

 (Work in progress.
 There is *a lot* to say, so it'll take me a while to write this post.)

-## Proliferation of misinformation and erosion of truth
+## Social media and the erosion of truth

-It’s not good when oligarchs own our social media platforms and control our channels of communication.
-It’s not good when Elon Musk spreads hate, misinformation, conspiracy theories, shitposts, and Nazi historical revisionism to an audience of 200 million followers, <a href="https://www.theverge.com/2023/2/14/23600358/elon-musk-tweets-algorithm-changes-twitter" target="_blank" rel="noopener noreferrer">boosting his own posts</a> and banning his critics.
-It’s not good when Zuckerberg decides that now, just before the incoming Trump administration, is the best time to get rid of fact-checking on Meta.
+It's not good when oligarchs own our social media platforms and control our channels of communication.
+It's not good when Elon Musk spreads hate, misinformation, conspiracy theories, shitposts, and Nazi historical revisionism to an audience of 200 million followers, <a href="https://www.theverge.com/2023/2/14/23600358/elon-musk-tweets-algorithm-changes-twitter" target="_blank" rel="noopener noreferrer">boosting his own posts</a> and banning his critics.
+It's not good when Zuckerberg decides that now, just before the incoming Trump administration, is the best time to get rid of fact-checking on Meta.
 And with only a few days left before the US Supreme Court will rule on a likely TikTok ban, a major competitor will have been eliminated, leaving Meta and X free to spread total havoc on public discourse.
 At this pace, it won't take long before the average American thinks climate change is a hoax invented by "Marxists" and that the holocaust didn't happen, and if it did, it was also perpetrated by "Marxists".

 ### Meta's complicity in genocides

-Let’s not forget that <a href="https://en.wikipedia.org/wiki/Rohingya_genocide#Facebook_content_management_controversy" target="_blank" rel="noopener noreferrer">Facebook played a determining role in the Rohingya genocide</a> according to the UN.
-Similarly, <a href="https://www.amnesty.org/en/latest/news/2022/09/myanmar-facebooks-systems-promoted-violence-against-rohingya-meta-owes-reparations-new-report/" target="_blank" rel="noopener noreferrer">Amnesty International</a> concludes: "Facebook owner Meta’s dangerous algorithms and reckless pursuit of profit substantially contributed to the atrocities perpetrated by the Myanmar military against the Rohingya people in 2017".
+Let's not forget that <a href="https://en.wikipedia.org/wiki/Rohingya_genocide#Facebook_content_management_controversy" target="_blank" rel="noopener noreferrer">Facebook played a determining role in the Rohingya genocide</a> according to the UN.
+Similarly, <a href="https://www.amnesty.org/en/latest/news/2022/09/myanmar-facebooks-systems-promoted-violence-against-rohingya-meta-owes-reparations-new-report/" target="_blank" rel="noopener noreferrer">Amnesty International</a> concludes: "Facebook owner Meta's dangerous algorithms and reckless pursuit of profit substantially contributed to the atrocities perpetrated by the Myanmar military against the Rohingya people in 2017".
 And for anyone who believes tech bros are champions of free speech, I suggest taking a look at the following report by Human Rights Watch: [Meta's Broken Promises: Systemic Censorship of Palestine Content on Instagram and Facebook](https://www.hrw.org/report/2023/12/21/metas-broken-promises/systemic-censorship-palestine-content-instagram-and).
 Zuckerberg is a spineless coward and his submission/appeasement to Trump will only turbo-charge the UN Human Rights Council assessment of Facebook: **"a useful instrument for those seeking to spread hate."**

 ## Spiking energy demands of AI boom